A Littlewood-type identity for Robbins polynomials: Introduction

 We also provide a combinatorial interpretation of the right-hand side of \eqref{eq:Robbins_Littlewood} in terms of the partition function~$Z_{\DSASM}$ for six-vertex model configurations corresponding to diagonally symmetric alternating sign matrices (DSASMs); see Section~\ref{sec:six-vertex} for further details.

 \begin{thm} Let $n$ be a positive integer.
 Then

 \end{thm}

-Both theorems reveal a deep connection to \emph{alternating sign matrices} (ASMs), which are $n \times n$ matrices with entries $-1$, $0$ and $1$ such that the nonzero entries along each row and column alternate in sign and sum to one.
+The main purpose of Theorems~\ref{thm:Robbins_Littlewood} and \ref{thm:comb_interpretation_RHS} is twofold: on the one hand, to establish a Littlewood-type identity for modified Robbins polynomials by presenting a closed expression for $\sum_{0 \le k_1 < \dots < k_n} R^{\ast}_{(k_{1},\ldots,k_{n})}(x_{1},\ldots,x_{n};1,1,w)$, and on the other hand, to provide a combinatorial interpretation of this expression in terms of certain six-vertex model configurations.
+Although we currently lack such an interpretation for the left-hand side of the generalized Littlewood identity~\eqref{eq:Robbins_Littlewood}, both theorems reveal a deep connection to \emph{alternating sign matrices} (ASMs), which are $n \times n$ matrices with entries $-1$, $0$ and $1$ such that the nonzero entries along each row and column alternate in sign and sum to one.
 Since the introduction of ASMs in the early 1980s by Robbins and Rumsey \cite{RR86}, the problem of enumerating ASMs was challenging combinatorialists for over a decade.
 It was finally resolved by Zeilberger \cite{Zei96}, and a few other proofs have followed since then \cite{Kup96,Fis07}.
 The enumeration of symmetry classes of ASMs, initiated by Richard Stanley \cite{Rob91,Rob}, has been an elusive problem ever since.
 There are eight different symmetry classes of ASMs that are induced by the symmetry group of the square.
 Among them, the enumeration of \deff{diagonally symmetric alternating sign matrices}, that is, ASMs that stay invariant under matrix transposition, stands out.
 It is the first symmetry class for which no product formula is known or conjectured but for which an enumerative formula of a different kind has been established.
 This has recently been achieved in \cite[Corollary~4]{BFK23} by providing the following Pfaffian formula for the number of DSASMs of order~$n$:

 where, analogous to before, $\chi_{\mathrm{odd}}(n)$ equals $1$ if $n$ is odd and $0$ otherwise; furthermore, $\langle u^i v^j \rangle f(u,v)$ denotes the coefficient of $u^i v^j$ in the expansion of $f(u,v)$.